 TPR, Termination of Parental Rights

-- The child has been harmed, and the current home cannot be made safe within the next twelve (12) months;
+- The child has suffered harm, and we cannot make the current home safe within the next twelve (12) months.;

-- The child (a) has been removed from the parent and taken into emergency protective custody, (b) has been out of the home for six (6) months following the adoption of a placement plan, and (c) the parent has not fixed the conditions for which the child was originally removed;
+- The authorities have removed the child (a) from the parent and taken him/her into emergency protective custody. (b) has been out of the home for six (6) months following the adoption of a placement plan.
+And (c) the parent has not fixed the conditions for which the child was originally removed;

-- The child has lived outside of the home for a period of six (6) months and, during that period, the parent willfully failed to visit the child;
+- A child has lived outside of the home for a period of six (6) months.
+And during that period, the parent willfully failed to visit the child;

 - The child has lived outside of the home for a period of six (6) months, and either parent has failed to support the child;